dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create an Elasticsearch result table.md

 # Create an Elasticsearch result table

 This topic describes how to create an Elasticsearch result table in Realtime Compute for Apache Flink.
-It also describes the parameters in the WITH clause used when you create such a result table.
+It also describes the parameters in the WITH clause used when you create an Elasticsearch result table.

 **Note:** This topic applies only to Blink 3.2.2 and later.